 So how do you fix a patchy buzz cut?

 If your buzz cut has got uneven patches, there’s a good chance it’s simply too long for your hair distribution.
 If you’ve got thinning patches, for instance, the easiest way to make them less noticeable is by trimming it all down shorter.

 This may not seem like the ideal solution for some men, but trying to fix an uneven or patchy buzz cut without doing so really is difficult.

 If the buzz cut is bad for a different reason, however, there may be other solutions.

 Another issue men sometimes have with their buzz cuts is a crooked hairline either at the front or the back.

-Identifying this is the first step towards correcting it.
+Identifying this is the first step toward correcting it.
 The neckline is quite simple to correct with a neckline template such as this one (

 But because the frontal hairline of your buzz cut is front-and-center, you’ll want to be more meticulous with it.

-If you aren’t confident lining up the front, it may be best getting it done professionally for the first couple of tries.
+If you aren’t confident lining up the front, it may be best to get it done professionally for the first couple of tries.